httpJunkie/react-from-scratch/readme.md

 }
 ```

-Now styles like size and position that need to be consistent over both themes are all at the root level of the document.
-Colors and text, things that are specific to each theme are extracted into the namespace of `light`.
+Now styles like size and position that need to be consistent over both themes are at the root level of the document.
+Colors and text and things that are specific to each theme are extracted into the namespace `.app-container.light`.

 For changing the theme from light to dark in the UI we will use a `Switch` component.

 ### Updating the Foot Component

-We need to update the `Foot.js` file to import our `AppContext`, `useContext` and `handleSwitch` function to change the theme when the Switch is clicked on:
+In `Foot.js`: import our `AppContext`, `useContext` and `handleSwitch`:

 ```jsx
 import React, { useContext } from 'react'